ArkEcosystemArchive/docs-legacy/docs/guidebook/core/node-lifecycle.md

   })
 }
 ```

 We can see that this code only requires one external dependency: a `container` object, pulled in from the `core-container` package of Ark Core.
 In the exported function, we take the options given to us by the `start` command in the previous section and pass them as the first argument into `container.setUp()`.
-The second argument to `setUp` defines values that are particular to type of node we want to run.
+The second argument to `setUp` defines values that are particular to the type of node we want to run.
 As this particular file is used to start a full node with both forging and relay capacities, our setup here is fairly straightforward as we want to use the full range of functions provided by Ark Core.
 We tell our `p2p` and `blockchain` packages whether this is the first time our network is being started based on the `network-start` option mentioned earlier, and we pass our delegate authentication information to `forger` so it can forge our blocks properly.

 To understand how this setup differs between forgers and relays, let's look at the `setUp` commands in the `start-forger` and `start-relay` files:

 ```js
 // forger only
 await container.setUp(options, {